Flexmonster 3.0 Roadmap

 4. Filtering for rows and columns in a pivot table

-5. in progress Supported filter type — filter by selection:
+5. Supported filter type — filter by selection:

 1. Choosing specific field members to display